Indianola, Iowa

-Indianola is city in and county seat of Warren County, Iowa, United States, located 19 mile south of downtown Des Moines.
+Indianola is a city in and the county seat of Warren County, Iowa, United States, located 19 mile south of downtown Des Moines.
 The population was 15,833 at the time of the 2020 census.
 Indianola is home to the National Balloon Classic, a nine-day hot air balloon festival held annually in the summer, the Des Moines Metro Opera, a major American Summer Opera Festival, and Simpson College.

 History

 Indianola was founded in 1849 as the county seat of Warren County.
 The town was located near the geographic center of the new county.
 The town's name was taken from a newspaper account of a Texas ghost town of the same name.